supervisely-ecosystem/render-video-labels-to-mp4/README.md

 **Step 1:** Add app to your team from Ecosystem if it is not there

-**Step 2:** Copy to clicpboard id of the video that should be rendered with labels
+**Step 2:** Copy to clipboard id of the video that should be rendered with labels

 <img src="https://i.imgur.com/DssYeoe.png"/>